Venus of Urbino.

 About the painting.

 The frankness of Venus' expression is often noted; she stares straight at the viewer, appearing comfortable with her nudity.
-In her right hand she holding a posy of flowers whilst her left covers her pubic area, provocatively placed in the centre of the composition.
-In the near background there is a dog, symbolising fidelity, who is asleep.
-The maids in the background are shown rummaging through a chest, apparently in search of the Venus's clothes.
+In her right hand, she holding a posy of flowers whilst her left covers her pubic area, provocatively placed in the centre of the composition.
+In the near background, there is a dog, symbolising fidelity, who is asleep.
+The maids in the background are shown rummaging through a chest, apparently in search of Venus's clothes.